andresriancho/aws-backup/README.md

 # AWS Backup
-This is an AWS Backup implementation using Terraform implemented to follow security and operational best practices.
+This is an AWS Backup implementation using Terraform with security and operational best practices in mind.

+The following services are supported:
+ * RDS
+ * EBS
+ * EBS
+ * DynamoDB

 ## Workflow